 Most of my preservation before has been jam, which I mostly do the traditionally British (in sterilised jars, with waxed papers and done), this is still how I make marmalade and blackberry jam.
 I know that lots of people right now will be ready to tell me how wrong that is, but it’s how I was taught and I’ve never had an issue with mould before I’ve opened the jars, and marmalade has sugar and acidity going for it and it’s not been an issue.
 So while I understand the issues you may have with this process, I’m not going to have a fight about it.
 Do your research, make your own decisions or follow the recipes that you’re comfortable with.

-However, this year we had lock down, I’ve began to grow more food on the plot, developed a ‘making pesto for winter’ habit and so my ambition has exceeded my freezer space!
+However, this year we had lock down, I’ve begun to grow more food on the plot, developed a ‘making pesto for winter’ habit and so my ambition has exceeded my freezer space!
 There is no room or money for another freezer, so earlier in the year, I bought the Kilner Canning Pan and Rack so I could preserve rhubarb compote in jars instead of freezing it.
 I now have 7 litres of rhubarb compote, 500ml of plum compote and 750ml of cherry compote all canned and in a cupboard.

 The other things that take up a lot of space in my freezer are beans and stock, and I thought about a pressure canner but they are pretty expensive in the UK as they need to be imported from the US, which is currently in the middle of a COVID panic induced shortage of canning supplies.
 I decided that for the two things I would really use it for, it really wasn’t worth the hassle or expense.
 (For anyone who doesn’t know pressure canning is food preservation for low acid food, it basically pressure cooks jars and kills all nasties.)

 Then came a friend who has been thinking buying one and we’ve spoken about it and he decided that it would be a good birthday present and so now I have a pressure canner!
 So in the last couple of weeks, I’ve learned about canning beans, stock and tomatoes (because 25 minutes in a pressure canner even coming up to pressure is so much easier than hot water bath canning for 85 minutes!).
 I have about 7- litres of chicken stock, 18 jars of tomatoes and 4 jars each of chickpeas and black beans.
 This weekend, I also canned some dill pickle relish because we had 18 cucumbers from the plot!
-The cupboard of doom has been re-arranged to accomodate, this bounty.
+The cupboard of doom has been re-arranged to accommodate, this bounty.

 There are lots of reasons not to can.
 It’s a hassle, it’s expensive, the initial cost of buying the jars and lids is expensive and aren’t easy to come by in the UK (I use Kilner jars that currently run at roughly £25-£30 for 12 500ml jars) and that’s before we talk about the cost of the other equipment, canners and thermometers and funnels and the whole shebang.
 It’s a peculiar kind of madness.